maryletteroa/maryletteroa.github.io/_posts/2021-06-13-data-analytics.md

 ---
 layout: post
-title: Machine learning pipeline
+title: Data Analytics
 categories:
 - blog
 ---

-Here is a repository containing template projects involving data analytics principles e.g. machine learning 👉 [Data Analytics](https://github.com/maryletteroa/data_analytics)
+Here is a repository containing template projects and exercises involving data analytics 👉 [Data Analytics](https://github.com/maryletteroa/data_analytics)

-An analysis which applies a machine learning pipeline using the Boston Housing dataset is here: [Boston housing](https://github.com/maryletteroa/data_analytics/blob/main/boston_housing/Boston%20Housing.ipynb).

 An ML pipeline can look something like this: